VUEngine/VBDE/readme.txt

   o Image conversion

     VBDE allows for hassle free, on-the-fly image conversion using grit.
-To use it, create a folder named "assets" in the root folder of your project, with a contained "images" folder.
-This folder will hold all your images in any of the supported formats: png, bmp, gif, pcx or jpg/jpeg (I recommend png.)
+Supported formats are: png (recommended), bmp, gif, pcx and jpg/jpeg.

     Images should use an indexed 4-color palette in the following order: Black, Dark Red, Medium Red, Light Red.
-Example palettes for Aseprite and Photoshop can be found in {VBDE}/system/.
+Example palettes in various formats can be found in {VBDE}/system/palette/.

     In order to be detected and converted by the image conversion script, you also need a *.grit file of the same name as the image, which contains the conversion settings.
 You can find a number of example grit